sporto/elm-tutorial/signals/mailboxes.md

 The `view` function now takes a `Signal.Address` as first argument.

-In `Events.onClick address "Hello"` we use this address to send the "Hello" message to.
+In `Events.onClick address "Hello"` we will send the "Hello" message to this given address.

 #### main